Skip to main content

 3 mentions Positive Neutral Negative

 The emotional aspect of the game is mixed; while it aims to evoke feelings related to dreams and subconscious themes, the character Bob is perceived as bland, detracting from the emotional impact.
-Players express frustration with gameplay mechanics that disrupt immersion, such as the harsh penalties for minor mistakes, which can overshadow any intended emotional engagement.
+Players express frustration with gameplay mechanics that disrupt immersion, such as the harsh penalties for minor mistakes, which can overshadow any intended emotional resonance.

 • “Quick emotional game that leaves you wanting more puzzles!”